*This article was originally published in February 2012 and was last updated in June 2021.

 The secretariat provides a Joined-up strategic approach to police use of CED.
 It oversees authorised use of CED by police forces throughout UK and Crown Dependencies, as well as other authorised users including the National Crime Agency.

-Group comprises of representatives and special leads from police forces who attend the meetings, as well as the Home Office, College of Policing, Centre for Applied Sciences and Technology (CAST), Defence Science and Technology Laboratory (DSTL), the medical oversight body SACMILL, and is chaired by Deputy Assistant Commissioner D’Orsi, the NPCC Lead for Less Lethal Weapons.
+Group comprises of representatives and special leads from police forces who attend the meetings, as well as the Home Office, College of Policing, Defence Science and Technology Laboratory (DSTL), the medical oversight body SACMILL, and is chaired by Chief Constable D’Orsi, the NPCC Lead for Less Lethal Weapons.

 The role of the secretariat is to discuss matters of common interest concerning use of CEDs by police, which include recording procedures, public engagement, and maintaining standards of CED use across forces.